aoraki-labs/zkpool-prover/stratum/README.md

 And there is some modification by Aoraki-Labs team.

 ## Tracing changes
-All source code changes by Aoraki-Labs team are commented with "CHANGE(Aoraki-Labs): ....", and the filenames of all additional files have the prefix "aoraki-labs_".
+All source code changes by Aoraki-Labs team are commented with "CHANGE(zkpool): ...."

+## License

+AGPL-3.0-or-later